Senate health care bill changes revealed: What to know

 MONTANA HEALTH INSURERS REQUEST PREMIUM RATE HIKES AS HIGH AS 23 PERCENT

-Under the current statute, families earning more than $250,000 annually got a 3.8 percent boost on their investment income tax and a 0.9 percent increase in their payroll tax.
+Under the current statute, families earning more than $250,000 annually got a 3.8-percent boost on their investment income tax and a 0.9-percent increase in their payroll tax.
 Obama also imposed a new tax on the salaries of high-paid insurance executives.

 Will the changes be enough?